This guide will show you exactly how to work with the agile manifesto in 2021.

 (Remember the compound effect.
 By solving one issue per week, you will make your team hyper-productive in the long run.)

-I'll give you an overview of the full retro in this video:
+I'll give you an overview of the how to do the retro in this video:

 You want to help your team come prepared to the meeting.
 Give them a heads-up at least a week before:

-I have noticed [reason you want to do the Perfect Retrospective].
+I have noticed [reason you want to do the retrospective].

-I came across this meeting format on how we can improve as a team: https://www.agile-arthur.com/agile-manifesto
+I came across this meeting format on how we can improve as a team: Best online retrospective for beginners

 I would like propose a four-week experiment.
 Every week we follow this agenda: